 These standard book production charges are for complex books—especially non-fiction where complex lists, tables, drop caps, pull quotes, and more are needed.
 For simple book self-publishing packages, you need to go to this page.

-On retainer, shepherding/mentorship [charges & policies are below the form]
+On retainer, shepherding/mentorship [charges & policies are below]

 I’ll be pleased to help you on an on-going basis.
 The distinction between the two terms is simple.
 If you only want professional/technical help, the term is mentorship.
 If you are a believer and also desire spiritual guidance, shepherd/pastor would describe role I will take.
 It is completely up to you.
 Retainers start at $20/month and can be stopped at any time.
 The only restriction is that there will be no partial month refunds if you should decide to end the relationship.
 You can start or stop at any time according to your need.